Enos T. Throop: Early life and career

 Throop was born in Johnstown, New York on August 21, 1784, the eldest child of George Bliss Throop and Abiah Thompson.
 It was a political family; two of his mother's brothers, Israel Thompson and Jesse Thompson, served in the New York Assembly, his younger brother George B. Throop served in the state senate, and his half-sister Eliza married first U.S. Representative Gershom Powers and then U.S. Representative William B. Rochester.
 He studied law in Albany with attorney George Metcalfe, where he became friendly with his fellow student Martin Van Buren.
-His nephew and namesake, Enos Thompson Throop Martin, married Cornelia Williams Martin, a prominent philanthropist and social activist in Auburn, New York.
+His nephew and namesake Enos Thompson Throop Martin married Cornelia Williams Martin, a prominent philanthropist and social activist in Auburn, New York.

-Throop was admitted to the bar in 1806, and began to practice law in Auburn, New York.
+Throop was admitted to the bar in 1806, and began to practice law in Auburn.
 He joined the Democratic-Republican Party, and was appointed postmaster of the village, and in 1811 county clerk of Cayuga County.

 In 1814, he married Evelina Vredenburgh, who died in 1834; she was the daughter of William Vredenburgh, an early landholder and investor in the area.
 None of their children survived infancy.
 The same year he was elected to the 14th United States Congress as a supporter of the war measures of the administration.
 He took part in the debates upon the measures to which the close of the war and the prostration of public and private credit gave rise.
 He also supported and voted for the act changing the compensation of congressmen from six dollars a day to $1,800 per annum, a course which temporarily clouded his political fortunes.
 Popular dissatisfaction with his actions was such that he was defeated at the congressional elections of April 1816, and resigned his seat on June 4, 1816.
 In April 1823, he was appointed Judge of the Seventh Circuit and remained on the bench until 1828 when he resigned.